b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 curve for `Dsts.Normal(25, 3) n = 4`).

 The same is true for the F-Distribution.
-That is why the F-Distribution depends only on the degrees of freedom (which depend on the number of groups and the number of observations per group).
+That is why the F-Distribution depends only on the degrees of freedom (`Dsts.FDist(dfGroup, dfResidual)`).
+The degrees of freedom depend on the number of groups and the number of observations per group.

 To be continued...